aetperf/aetperf.github.io/_posts/2023-12-12-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

 del mosaic
 ```

-Let's downsample this mosaic and plot it:
+Now, let's downsample this mosaic and plot it:

 ```python
 upscale_factor = 0.125